tidyverse/stringr/revdep/README.md

 ```
 checking package dependencies ...
 ERROR
-Package required but not available: ‘EBImage’
+Packages required but not available: ‘EBImage’ ‘hexView’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.